tomaspalma/ldts-pacman/docs/README.md

 #### We have to tell to more than one entity that one specific common event occured (e.g. when a cherry is picked)

 **The problem in context**

+When a cherry is picked, a certain number of ghosts need to be notified of that event.
+So we need to  have a central publisher that informs all the ghosts that need to be notified that a cherry was picked up and that they need to change its state and enter the frightening stage.

+**The Pattern**

+We are thinking of implementing an observer pattern.

+**The implementation**

+**Consequences**

+- It improves scalability as it

 #### KNOWN CODE SMELLS AND REFACTORING SUGGESTIONS